 - Understand customer sentiment to instantly know your business’s strengths and weaknesses

 - Track customer feedback trends by location over time

 You can even easily see:

-- Overall sentiment of your customers
+- The overall sentiment of your customers

 - What percentage of customers have negative experiences vis-a-vis positive experiences

 - What are the most common negative experiences – are they around service, long wait times, rude staff etc.